urol-e5/urol-e5.github.io/_posts/2022-03-21-Daily-Fieldwork-Post.md

 ## 21 March 2022

 ## *airbrushing*

 Lauren airbrushed 10 *Pocillopora* fragments collected in January, 10 *Pocillopora* fragments collected in Februrary and 24 *Acropora pulchra* fragments from TP 1 in preparation for physiological assays: symbiont density, chlorophyll content, and total soluble protein content.

+## *Colonies moved to tanks*

+Danielle and Lauren transported the colonies from the blue bins into the tanks in the outdoor tank system.
+Danielle recorded bleaching score and survivorship for the colonies and completed daily measurements of light, temperature, salinity and pH.

+Tony and Danielle also cleaned and moved the pump earlier in this day.